 The U.S. Department of Housing and Urban Development (HUD) issues this Notice of Funding Opportunity (NOFO) to invite applications from eligible applicants for the program and purpose described within this NOFO.
-Prospective applicants should carefully read all instructions in all sections to avoid sending an incomplete or ineligible application.
+You, as a prospective applicant, should carefully read all instructions in all sections to avoid sending an incomplete or ineligible application.
 HUD funding is highly competitive.
 Failure to respond accurately to any submission requirement could result in an incomplete or noncompetitive proposal.

-During the selection process HUD is prohibited from disclosing 1) information regarding any applicant's relative standing, 2) the amount of assistance requested by an applicant, and 3) any information contained in the application.
+In accordance with Title 24 part 4, subpart B of the Code of Federal Regulations (CFR), during the selection process (which includes HUD's NOFO development and publication and concludes with the award of assistance), HUD is prohibited from disclosing covered selection information.
+Examples of impermissible disclosures include: 1) information regarding any applicant's relative standing; 2) the amount of assistance requested by any applicant; and 3) any information contained in the application.
 Prior to the application deadline, HUD may not disclose the identity of any applicant or the number of applicants that have applied for assistance.

-For Further Information Regarding this NOFO: Please direct questions regarding the specific requirements of this Notice of Funding Opportunity (NOFO) to the office contact identified in Section VII.
+For further information regarding this NOFO, direct questions regarding the specific requirements of this NOFO to the agency contact identified in section VII.

 Paperwork Reduction Act Statement.
-The information collection requirements in this notice have been approved by OMB under the Paperwork Reduction Act of 1995 (44 U.S.C.
-3501-3520).
-In accordance with the Paperwork Reduction Act, HUD may not conduct or sponsor, and a person is not required to respond to, a collection of information unless the collection displays a valid OMB control number.
-Each NOFO will identify its applicable OMB control number unless its collection of information is excluded from these requirements under 5 CFR part 1320.
+In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
+3501- 3520) (PRA), the Office of Management and Budget (OMB) approved the information collection requirements in this NOFO.
+HUD may not conduct or sponsor, and a person is not required to respond to a collection of information unless the collection displays a valid OMB control number.
+This NOFO identifies its applicable OMB control number, unless its collection of information is excluded from these requirements under 5 CFR part 1320.